Your Quick Guide to Military Divorces

 Arizona does not have a separate set of rules for military divorces, but there are additional guidelines that must be followed when one spouse is deployed or lives in a different city.
 Military couples can still get a divorce while one person is serving elsewhere, but the process may be significantly delayed.
 Because of the additional considerations military spouses must consider, military divorces can be far more tedious than regular divorces.
 Therefore, it’s essential that you consult with an experienced divorce lawyer near you to walk you through the complexities and requirements.

-Distinguishing Between a Military Divorce and a “Regular” Divorce
+Distinguishing Between a Military Divorce and a “Regular” Divorce in Arizona

 Military divorces follow the same procedures as ordinary divorces, including the division of property and assets, as well as child custody and support agreements.
 However, because military personnel are not always present or nearby, a number of issues can occur.
 Active deployment, visitation arrangements, and spousal support are all examples.
 The Service Members Civil Relief Act protects stationed servicemen from unknowing divorce.
 It demands that divorce procedures be postponed until 60 days following the deployed spouse’s return, or that the deployed spouse waive his or her right to a postponement.

 If military troops on active service choose to continue divorce proceedings, they have the option of doing so virtually.
 Both military and non-military individuals have the same grounds for divorce.
 Arizona is a no-fault state, which means that any spouse can apply for divorce merely on the grounds that the marriage has irreparably broken down.
 Military divorces, like civilian divorces, have a 90-day residence requirement.